Ryan Seacrest

 Julianne Hough Recalls Finding Herself After Ryan Seacrest Split

-You’re likely aware, the Dancing with the Stars alum filed paperwork to end her marriage in Los Angeles on November 2, five months after the pair first announced their breakup and several failed attempts to reconcile with her estranged husband.
-A source spoke out about Hough’s decision to officially end things, noting she’s “happier having her freedom.”
+Julianne Hough, a professional dancer, is taking a moment to reflect on how she survived another painful breakup from her time.
+As a couple first revealed their breakup and several failed attempts to reconcile with her estranged husband, you're probably aware that the Dancing with the Stars alum filed papers to end her marriage in Los Angeles on November 2, five months after the pair first revealed their divorce and subsequent attempts to reconcile with her estranged husband.
+Hough's decision to officially end things, according to a person, who said she's "happier having her freedom."